palantir/atlasdb/docs/source/services/timelock_service/migration.rst

 Steps 5 and 6: Client Configuration and Restart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configure your clients to use the Timelock Server following the instructions in client config.
+Configure your clients to use the Timelock Server following the instructions in :ref:`timelock_client_configuration`.
 You may then restart your clients; they should now communicate with the Timelock Server when requesting timestamps
 and locks.
 This completes the migration process.